Pittsburgh Colts: Championships

+Home field

+In the first few years the Colts played in the Keystone Oaks area.
+From 1991 to 1996 the Colts played in Stonefield Northpark and from 1997 to 2000 played in Duquesne.
+Recent Locations include, Uniontown, Chartiers Valley and Carlynton.
+The team has been in several communities throughout its history.
+Most recently the team played at Ambridge High School.

 Television appearances

 The Pittsburgh Colts alongside a number of National Football League free agents took part in the filming of an episode of Shaq Vs. During the episode of the ABC show, Shaquille O'Neal competed against Ben Roethlisberger in a game of 7 on 7.
 The teams were a mix between the Free Agents and Colts and the game was won by Big Ben's Team 21–14.

 In 2005 members of the Colts have appeared in television spots, suiting up as fictional members of the Pittsburgh Steelers and Cleveland Browns in a commercial for the University of Pittsburgh Medical Center.